 Distribute restitution payments to victims pursuant to information provided to the County by the Superior Court Collections Unit.

-Auditor-Controller verifies availability of funds, prepares clearing journal, and pass off to Treasurer to forward TC 145 collections via ACH to the AOC Treasurer.
+Auditor-Controller verifies availability of funds, prepares clearing journal, and pass off to Treasurer to forward TC 145 collections via ACH to the Judicial Council.

 Safeguard all confidential information shared between Court and County to carry out the purpose of this Exhibit D according to State and Federal law.